 - Grind– Sliding on the board before coming back up to balance yourself again (but don’t forget about this one!)

 Video Tutorial to become Good at Skateboard Tricks

 What is the “right” amount of time to practice skating?
 This question can be difficult for many people, and it really depends on what you plan to do with your skill.

-Is it hard to ride skateboard?
+Is it hard to ride a skateboard?
 Not at all if you practice regularly.
-If all you want is drive fast around a rink then two weeks will probably suffice; but if we take that as an extreme case- imagine doing tricks!
-That would require 1-2 months or more depending on how skilled one wants become at this sport.
+If all you want is to drive fast around a rink then two weeks will probably suffice, but if we take that as an extreme case- imagine doing tricks!
+That would require 1-2 months or more depending on how skilled one wants to become at this sport.